tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 ------------

 - R and ggplot2 are powerful tools for visualising data
-- R should also be your first port of call for statistical computing (although that is not covered in this book)
+- R should also be your first port of call for statistical computing (statistical computing is not covered in this book)
 - In ggplot2 the visual representation of your data is built up using layers
 - Separating out different aspects of plotting into different layers makes it easier to reason about the data and the best way to represent it visually